-Festivals are celebrated with great fervour in the Kalimantan region of Borneo.
-Traditions rule the festivities whether its independence from Dutch colonial rule or celebration of a good harvest.
-Dragon races, tasty food preparations, tribal dances, visits to relatives and friends are a norm during such events.
-People in Kalimantan love to share their happiness with each other and festivities give them just another chance to do so.
+Festivals are celebrated with great enthusiasm in the Kalimantan region of Borneo.
+Traditions rule the festivities, whether it's independence from Dutch colonial rule or celebration of a good harvest.
+Dragon races, tasty food preparations, tribal dances, visits to relatives and friends are during such events.
+People in Kalimantan love to share their happiness with each other.